coderhatim/calculation-game/README.md

+# Math Challenge Game

+**Version 3.0**

+A thrilling, interactive math game designed to sharpen your calculation and problem-solving skills.
+With the addition of a timer and six exciting game modes, the latest version is packed with challenges and fun for players of all levels.

+---

+## Key Features

+- **Timer Integration**: Implementing a timer in linear, line-by-line execution was a challenge, but it's now seamlessly incorporated into multiple modes for added excitement.
+- **Six Engaging Modes**: Test your skills across a variety of gameplay styles.
+- **Detailed Stats in Practice Mode**: Track your performance to enhance your skills.
+- **Custom Timer Options**: Personalise your experience in Time Blast mode.

+---

+## Game Modes

+### 1. Classic
+- A simple mode to test your basic calculation skills.

+### 2. Endless
+- No time limits!
+Keep answering questions and score as much as you can.

+### 3. Double or Nothing
+- Double your score with each correct answer.
+But beware: a single wrong answer will cost you everything!

+### 4. Quiz
+- A series of multiple-choice questions with a 20-second timer for each.
+Test your overall knowledge and answer quickly!  *(Note: Enter the answer, not the options.)*

+### 5. Time Blast
+- Answer as many questions as possible before time runs out!
+  - **Timer Options**:
+    1. 60 seconds (Short)
+    2. 180 seconds (Default)
+    3. 300 seconds (Long)
+    4. Custom

+### 6. Practice
+- No timers, no penalties!
+Practice questions at your own pace and view detailed performance stats, including:
+  - Total time spent
+  - Average time per question
+  - Total questions attempted
+  - Total correct/incorrect answers
+  - Breakdown of correct answers by type (Addition, Subtraction, Multiplication, Division)

+---

+## What’s New in Version 3.0?

+- **Timer Integration**: Added timers to create dynamic gameplay across modes.
+- **Three Timer Levels and Custom Timer** in Time Blast mode.
+- **Practice Mode Stats**: Get detailed insights into your performance after practice sessions.
+- **Six Unique Modes**: Introduced more variety to keep the game engaging.

+---

+## Feedback and Contributions

+Have suggestions or want to contribute?
+Feel free to raise an issue or submit a pull request.

+Enjoy playing Math Challenge Game Version 3.0!

+---
+---
+---

 # Calculation Game 2.0

 Calculation Game 2.0 is an engaging, logic-driven math game designed to challenge your arithmetic skills across multiple difficulty levels.
 Players can choose from a variety of modes and operations to test their abilities in addition, subtraction, multiplication, and division.
 The game offers an intuitive menu system and dynamic gameplay modes, making it a great tool for both learning and entertainment.